 December – A WAMSoc Interview session for sixth form students really put some things into perspective.
 Sitting on the other side, I remembered all the help it took to get there.
 I remembered those six months I spent travelling event to event, taking annual leave for clinical placements, spending days off to make up for the preparation some have taken years to do.
 I remembered the horrendous mock interviews, draft after draft of personal statements and the dreaded UKCAT.
 And now I want to let it all go?!

 Vision realigned – I realised that I took the offer not only for a personal plan, but to enable others, especially asian women to feel more comfortable with taking an unconventional leap towards a bigger goal.
-There were no books this time I could turn to so I am writing this for anyone else who needs to see it, just see it in writing.
-Thoughts in the mind can fight with others, but words you can see can be stronger than the thoughts you cannot.
+There were no books this time I could turn to so I am writing this for anyone else who needs to see it albeit in writing.

 Why I’m staying in medical school?

-To ensure my initial intentions were still in check, I contacted my previous work place, Sarah Cannon Research Institute, to see some of their oncology patients for a few days with the doctors.
+To ensure my initial intentions were still in check, I contacted my previous work place, to see some of their oncology patients for a few days with the doctors.

 I arrived.
 And it didn’t take long, it just clicked.
 I was back.